MasterFox/picar/README.md

 Setup
 =====

-1. Clone the repository to your own RasPi or unpack the archive.
+1. Download the archive and execute updater.sh
 2. Install and wire the motors of your RC-car with the Ryanteck MCB and plug it on your RasPi
 3. Move to the "picar"-directory and execute start.py
 4. Report every bug to me! picar.infoandbugs@gmail.com